dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/3-connect-to-data-source.md

         ```sql
         select * from formula1.raw.circuits
         ```
     4. Run the query.
-From here on out we’ll use the keyboard shortcuts Command-Enter or Control-Enter to run queries and won’t explicitly call out this step.
+From here on out, we’ll use the keyboard shortcuts Command-Enter or Control-Enter to run queries and won’t explicitly call out this step.
     5. Review the query results, you should see information about Formula 1 circuits, starting with Albert Park in Australia!
     6. Finally, ensure you have all 8 tables starting with `CIRCUITS` and ending with `STATUS`.
 Now we are ready to connect into dbt Cloud!